 Small class sizes is another stand out reason why parents and pupils choose OLA.
 Average class sizes are 16, with 9 for GCSE Options and many subject set sizes are smaller than this.
 In OLA 6th set sizes are smaller still.
 Small class sizes across the school enables our staff to build individual relationships with each pupil with the aim of helping them to develop academically, exceed their baseline predictions and shine as individuals.

 How many staff with children send their children to the school?

 Currently eleven members of staff have children at OLA.

 What is the average girl/boy ratio across the school?

-The average ratio in the Lower School is: girls 48%, boys 52%.
-The average ratio in the Senior School is: girls 44%, boys 56%.
+The average ratio in the Lower School is usually around: girls 48%, boys 52%.
+The average ratio in the Senior School is usually around: girls 44%, boys 56%.

 Does your Lower School provide early morning and after school care?

 Yes, our Lower School opens at 8.00am and closes for after school care at 5.30pm.